marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 pygments: true
 summary: "This post summarizes the backup procedure of a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap.
-This proves useful when a Linux installation must be snapshotted and moved to a different machine using the lowest possible amount of space.
+This proves useful when a Linux installation must be snapshotted and moved to another identical machine using the lowest possible amount of space.
 All the following commands have been executed from a live image based on RedHat Linux."
 ---